sakra/Tunnel/MANUAL.md

 connection from the compute kernel machine to the controller kernel machine.

 The tunnel script takes care of forwarding the TCP/IP channels used for this link from the remote compute kernel machine to the controller kernel machine.
+Installing the kernel init file `tunnel.m` is not a requirement for remote compute kernel launching.

 [connectionmethods]:http://reference.wolfram.com/language/ParallelTools/tutorial/ConnectionMethods.html
 [cygwin]:https://www.cygwin.com/